gravitational/teleport/docs/4.2/quickstart.md

 ## Step 1: Install Teleport

-This guide installs teleport v4.2.1 on the CLI.
+This guide installs teleport v{{ teleport.version }} on the CLI.
 Previous versions are documented in [Release History](https://gravitational.com/teleport/releases/).
 You can download pre-built binaries from our [Downloads](https://gravitational.com/teleport/download/) page or you can [build